lukewatts/postleaf-docker/README.md

 This is because for some reason the process needs to run and fail once before permissions on the postleaf directory can properly be set.
 I'm hoping to have this sorted in later releases.

-## Usage
+## Usage (with volumes)
 1. Once Docker is installed clone this repo: `git clone https://github.com/lukewatts/postleaf-docker.git`
 2. Change into `postleaf-docker` directory: `cd postleaf-docker`
 3. Ensure docker command has sudo rights: `sudo usermod -aG docker sudo`
-4. Build container: `docker build -t postleaf .`
+4. Build container: `docker build -t postleaf:1.0.0-alpha.2 .`
+5. Create necessary volume directories: `mkdir html/data html/cache/ html/uploads`
+6. Make sure volumes has correct owner: `sudo chown -R root:root $(pwd)/html`
-5. Run the container: `docker run -tid -v /some/local/path:/usr/share/nginx/html -p 80:80 --name postleaf_dev postleaf`
+5. Run the container: `docker run -tid -v $(pwd)/html/data:/usr/share/nginx/html/data -v $(pwd)/html/cache:/usr/share/nginx/html/cache -v $(pwd)/html/uploads:/usr/share/nginx/html/uploads -p 80:80 --name postleaf postleaf:1.0.0-alpha.2`
 6. Visit the url (http://127.0.0.1 or http://localhost)

 ## Usage (for quick testing)
 1. Follow steps 1 - 4 above.
-2. Run the container so it removes the container when stopped: `docker run -ti --rm -p 80:80 --name postleaf_test postleaf`
+2. Run the container so it removes the container when stopped: `docker run -ti --rm -p 80:80 --name postleaf_test postleaf:1.0.0-alpha.2`
 3. Visit the url

 ## Access container while it is running
 If you want to look at the code of Postleaf or debug issues etc you will need to use `exec` to access the container while it's running.

-`docker exec -it postleaf_dev bash`
+`docker exec -it postleaf bash`

 __NOTE:__ To make edits you will need to install Vim or Nano yourself.